5-MeO-DALT: Pharmacodynamics

 The interactions of 5-MeO-DALT with various targets have been reported.
 It binds to a variety of serotonin receptors, as well as a number of other targets.
 The drug is a potent full agonist of the serotonin 5-HT_{1A} and 5-HT_{2A} receptors.
 It is also an agonist of the serotonin 5-HT_{2B} and 5-HT_{2C} receptors.

+Uniquely the substance displayed weak agonist-like activity at the μ-opioid (MOR) and δ-opioid receptors (DOR) along with more significant activity at the κ-opioid receptor (KOR) (~76% of salvinorin A at 1 μM concentration) with G protein bias over β-arrestin activation.

 Similarly to other psychedelics, 5-MeO-DALT produces the head-twitch response, a behavioral proxy of psychedelic-like effects, in rodents.
 The drug fully substitutes for the serotonergic psychedelic DOM in rodent drug discrimination tests.
 Conversely, 5-MeO-DALT does not substitute for the entactogen MDMA in such tests.
 5-MeO-DALT produces dose-dependent hyperlocomotion in rodents, followed by hypolocomotion at the highest assessed dose.
 This is in contrast to many other psychedelic tryptamines, which tend to produce only hypolocomotion.
 5-MeO-DMT and 5-MeO-AMT are locomotor depressants, whereas 5-MeO-DET and 5-MeO-MiPT are mixed locomotor stimulants/depressants similarly to 5-MeO-DALT.
 It also produces hypothermia.

 The head-twitch response induced by 5-MeO-DALT in rodents was found to be positively related to its serotonin 5-HT_{2A} receptor affinity and negatively related to its serotonin 5-HT_{1A} receptor affinity.
 In relation to this, multiple targets appear to contribute to the effects of 5-MeO-DALT.